GreenBotDevelopment/Green-bot/README.md

 **📁 Installation**

+Before you start, make sure that Green-Bot isn't meant to be self-hosted.

 Note: If you need help with the installation, you can join our [Discord Server](https://discord.gg/Q5QSbAHaXB).

 And yes, it's same for replit.